 Provides students the opportunity to engage with assessment for qualifications in a digital format.
 All previously mentioned rules and regulations as they pertain to assessment, hold true also for assessment in a digital format.
 Any attempt to circumvent the security procedures of the digital platforms used to carry out assessment will be deemed to be misconduct and will not be tolerated.
-There are two forms of digital assessment: Internal
+There are two forms of digital assessment:

+Internal

-This form of assessment will use the Education Perfect platform.
+This form of assessment will be monitored closely by teachers.

 External